-For exterior ESS, a minimum space separation should be provided between ESS enclosures and adjacent buildings or critical site utilities or equipment:
+For exterior ESS/BESS, a minimum space separation should be provided between ESS enclosures and adjacent buildings or critical site utilities or equipment:

 - Where enclosure vents or other penetrations are provided, they should be arranged and directed away from surrounding equipment and buildings. - In a fire, these enclosures may have vents or penetrations that could allow hot gas and products of combustion to escape the enclosure, causing an exposure to adjacent equipment or buildings.
-Penetrations could include electrical cabling, doors, and HVAC units. - There should be a minimum space separation of 3 m (10 ft) between adjacent ESS enclosures with noncombustible walls and between ESS enclosures and adjacent buildings/equipment. - If the space separation between ESS enclosures is less than 3 m (10 ft), a thermal barrier, rated a minimum 1 hour (see annexes), should be provided on the inside or outside of the enclosure.
+Penetrations could include electrical cabling, doors, HVAC units, etc. - A minimum space separation of 6m (20 ft) should be between adjacent ESS/BESS enclosures with noncombustible walls and between ESS/BESS enclosures and adjacent buildings/equipment.
+If the walls are combustible (e.g., all metal-faced panels with thermoplastic insulation as per Data Sheet 1-2 Table 10), provide separation between adjacent ESS enclosures in accordance with Data Sheet 1-20: Fig 1a.
+1b.). - If the space separation between ESS/BESS enclosures is less than 6 m (20 ft), a thermal barrier, rated a minimum of 1 hour, should be provided on the inside or outside of the enclosure.